-One of my favorite back-to-school goals is to switch up my eating habits and make a plan to eat more nutritiously in the coming months.
+I am committing to make the rest of the summer amazing, and clear up the quarantine clutter, by switching up my eating habits and making a plan to eat more nutritiously in the coming months.
 Rather than following a strict, pre-set plan, I like to incorporate a handful of different good habits that contribute to better nutrition.
-Here are 8 of my favorite things to do when I want to kick up my nutrition game a notch.
+Here are 7 of my favorite things to do when I want to kick up my nutrition game a notch.

 1. Prep veggies for the whole week.